whuybrec/MiniGamesBot/README.md

 pip install [package]
 ```

-## Ignored files
+## How to use?

-All private variables, such as discord token and IDs of my own channels and messages, are listed in class called Private in an ignored file private.py .
-You can replace those with your own IDs.
+All private variables, such as discord bot token and IDs of my own channels and messages, are in private.py which is ignored by git.
+To get the bot up and running for yourself you'll need to fill in your bot's Discord token, your Discord ID and your bot's Discord ID in private.py .
-Other things that are in ignored are either files needed to update webhooks or that are not mine to make public.
 Files and folders you won't need: index.html, assets (for my github pages link)